rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Mario Kart Rev 2 - Signoff - Mario Kart Bike Wireless Sensors Subsystem.md

 _Speed Sensor:_

-•	Tachometer = 20 mA
+   * Tachometer = 20 mA

-•	Arduino Nano 33 BLE = 15 + 2 = 17 mA
+   * Arduino Nano 33 BLE = 17 mA

+   * Arduino Nano 33 BLE (standby) = 0.9 mA

-•	AA Battery Current = 2.5 A
+   * AA Battery Current = 3500 mAh

-•	AA Battery Voltage = 1.5 V
+   * AA Battery Voltage = 1.5 V

-	Total current needed = 20 + 17 = 37 mA

-	Total Voltage = 1.5 * 4 = 6 volts

-	Number of Hours = 2.5 / (37*10^-3) = 67.57

 <br/><br/>
+        - Current needed (running) = 20 + 17 = 37 mA

+        - Total Voltage = 1.5 * 4 = 6 volts

+        - Total Amp-Hours Needed = (37 * 56) + (0.9 * 280) = 2324 mAh
+<br/><br/>

 _Speed Sensor Run Time:_

-Four AA batteries will provide 6 V and 2.5 A, which is sufficient to run the speed sensor equipment for 67 hours of constant use.
-Power can be preserved by powering off the Nano 33 BLE while not in use (done in software) [2].
+The speed sensor will use 2324 mAh in 2 weeks of 4 hours of constant use a day.
+Four AA batteries will provide 6 V and 3500 mAh, which is sufficient to run the speed sensor equipment for 4 hours of constant use a day for 2 weeks.
+Power can be preserved further by powering off (and back on if/when needed) the Nano 33 BLE sensors, power LED, and I2C pull-up resistors while not in use (done in software) [2].

 <br/><br/>
 _Steering Sensor:_

-•	Max Potentiometer = 7 mA
+   *	Max Potentiometer = 7 mA

-•	ADS1015 = 0.09091 mA
+   *	ADS1015 = 0.09091 mA

-•	Arduino Nano 33 BLE = 15 + 2 = 17 mA
+   *	Arduino Nano 33 BLE = 17 mA

+   *	Arduino Nano 33 BLE (standby) = 0.9 mA

-•	AA Battery Current = 2.5 A
+   *	AA Battery Current = 3500 mAh

-•	AA Battery Voltage = 1.5 V
+   *	AA Battery Voltage = 1.5 V

-	Total current needed = 7+ 0.09091 + 17 = 24.09091 mA

-	Total Voltage = 1.5 * 4 = 6 volts

-	Number of Hours = 2.5 / (24.09091*10^-3) = 103.77

 <br/><br/>
+         - Current needed (running) = 7+ 0.09091 + 17 = 24.09091 mA

+         - Total Voltage = 1.5 * 4 = 6 volts

+         - Total Amp-Hours Needed = (24.09091 * 56) + (0.9 * 280) = 1601 mAh
+<br/><br/>

 _Steering Sensor Run Time:_

-Four AA batteries will provide 6 V and 2.5 A, which is sufficient to run the steering sensor equipment for 103 hours of constant use.
+The steering sensor will use 1601 mAh in 2 weeks of 4 hours of constant use a day.
+Four AA batteries will provide 6 V and 3500 mAh, which is sufficient to run the steering sensor equipment for 4 hours of constant use a day for 2 weeks.
 Like with the speed sensor, the Nano can be powered off when not in use.

 Dimensions of the battery holders are 2.248 inches (L) by 2.457 inches (w) by 0.622 inches (h).
 The holders are small/compact to avoid the trip hazard posed by the long wires.
 Zip ties will securely mount the battery holder to the bike frame.